Limits of data subjects' rights: No access to data processing agreement

 The plaintiff attempted to base his right to inspect the order processing contract on an unwritten right to inspect files, which could arise from Art.
 29 BayVwVfG.
 Art.
 29 BayVwVfG regulates the right of parties involved in administrative proceedings to inspect files.
 According to this principle, a party may be granted access to the files relating to the proceedings upon request, provided that a legitimate interest can be demonstrated and there are no overriding public or private interests to the contrary.

 In this context, the plaintiff argued that in order to review the legality of the data processing agreement concluded between the broadcaster and P. GmbH, he had to inspect this agreement.
-He claimed that without this inspection, he would be deprived of the opportunity to check for himself whether the contract complies with the contents prescribed in Art.
-28 para.
-3 GDPR.
+He argued that without this inspection, he would be deprived of the opportunity to check for himself whether the contract complied with the requirements set out in Art.
+28 (3) GDPR.
+GDPR contents are fulfilled.

-However, the court rejected this argument on the grounds that monitoring compliance with the GDPR - in particular with regard to the content and effectiveness of a data processing agreement - is the task of the competent supervisory authority.
-An individual right of a data subject to independently review this contract is not provided for by law.
-Furthermore, the VGH found that the plaintiff did not have a legitimate interest, as would be required to grant the unwritten right to inspect files.
+However, the court rejected this argument on the grounds that monitoring compliance with the GDPR - in particular with regard to the content and effectiveness of a data processing agreement - is the task of the competent authorities.
+Supervisory authority is.
+An individual right of a data subject to review this contract independently is not provided for by law.
+In addition, the VGH found that the plaintiff did not have a legitimate interest, as would be required for granting the unwritten right to inspect files.
 In the opinion of the court, the mere desire to verify the legality of such a contract was not sufficient to justify a legitimate interest within the meaning of the applicable regulations.

 The court expressly referred to the existing control mechanisms by the competent data protection supervisory authority, which guaranteed the data subjects sufficient legal protection.
 The plaintiff's attempt to invoke the unwritten right to inspect files was therefore rejected as unfounded